dmikushin/google-authenticator/README.md

 ## Is it secure or not?

 In principle, the main purpose of 2FA is to have the second factor of authentication on a *different* device.
-It does not imply the cell phone is necessarily need to be this device.
-You can put 2FA on another thrusted computer, preferably phisically located at a different city or country.
+It does not imply this device must necessarily be a cell phone.
+You can put 2FA on another thrusted computer, preferably phisically located in a different city or country.
 Such strategy could actually make your 2FA more secure than the phone, which could be broken or stolen.

 ## No warranty